Read Philosophical Gradients with voice, context, and method in the same frame.

 Prompt 2: For each of those gradients, provide at least 5 defined points.

-The central claim is this: By assessing philosophers against these defined points within each gradient, we can achieve a nuanced and comprehensive understanding of their contributions and positions within the broader philosophical landscape.
+In plain terms: By assessing philosophers against these defined points within each gradient, we can achieve a nuanced and comprehensive understanding of their contributions and positions within the broader philosophical landscape.

-The added historical insight is that Philosophical Gradients is best read as a method of pressure, not only as a set of theses.
+Philosophical Gradients is best read as a method of pressure, not only as a set of theses.
 The question is what the thinker makes harder to ignore.

 Materialism